General-relativistic resistive-magnetohydrodynamics simulations of self-consistent magnetized rotating neutron stars: Results

 To demonstrate how different instabilities grow at different time, in Fig.~\ref{fig:B_res6_evolution}, we show the three-dimensional renderings of the star with resistivity $\eta=10^{-6}$ (highly conducting case) at different times as an example.
 The $m=0$ instability (also known as ``sausage'' instability) is developed at the beginning of the evolution.
 As shown at the top row in Fig.~\ref{fig:B_res6_evolution} (from 0~ms to 1~ms), the cross-section of the toroidal magnetic field which is confined inside the star (the yellow ``spring'' surrounding the rotational axis) is changing in every direction, like breathing.
 The $m=1$ (``kink'') instability, is developed afterwards.
 As shown at the middle row (from 3.5~ms to 4.5~ms), instead of surrounding the rotational axis strictly on the $z=0$ plane, the yellow ``spring'' oscillates around the $z=0$ plane.
 At the same time, the poloidal closed white loops at the star surface starts to be twisted together with the internal fields.
 Despite the instabilities, the overall poloidal-like structure still remains up to 30~ms, and is destroyed completely around 50~ms, as shown at the bottom row.
 Given the dynamical timescale by which these instabilities develop, the decay of the electromagnetic, kinetic, and rotational energies are shown in Figs.~\ref{fig:all_energy}, \ref{fig:rhomax}, and \ref{fig:beta_and_Eem_over_T}.
 In contrast, the ``sausage'' and ``kink'' instabilities mentioned earlier do not develop in the highly resistive case with $\eta=10^{-2}$, as shown in Fig.~\ref{fig:B_res2_evolution}.
 Both the closed magnetic field lines inside and outside the star are flatten onto $xy$-plane.
 At the end of the simulation, the overall poloidal-like structure still remains, and the magnetic fields concentrate at the pole of the star.
+Although it is expected that eventually a stable equilibrium will establish itself by means of Taylor relaxation, we did not reach that point.
 A comparison between the different resistivity evolutions at specific instances is shown in Fig.~\ref{fig:B_evolution}.

+As described in Sec.~\ref{sec:sim}, the region surrounding the star is initially filled with a low-density gas with a constant magnetic-to-gas pressure ratio.
+Consequently, the evolution of the magnetic field in these low-density regions depends on the properties of the gas, such as the rest-mass density and the magnetic-to-gas pressure ratio.
+The impact of parameter choices, as well as the development of more realistic treatments, which are crucial for neutron star modeling, will be addressed in future work.